-In the Specify Disk Capacity window, change the size of the virtual disk for Big Sur to 100 GB and choose to backup the virtual disk to be created as a single file on your host.
+In the Specify Disk Capacity window, change the size of the virtual disk for Ventura to 100 GB and choose to backup the virtual disk to be created as a single file on your host.

 If you are using an old mechanical disk type on your computer, you can allocate 100 GB of disk space for the VM from your host disk with the Allocate all disk space now option.
 If you continue without selecting this option, if the virtual machine needs disk space, the required space will be automatically allocated from your host disk.

 If you want to back up the virtual disk file to a location other than the virtual machine configuration files, you can select the relevant location in this window.
 When you install more than one virtual machine on your computer, do not change the location of the disk file, as virtual disk files in different locations may cause confusion.

 When the virtual computer is ready to be created, you will be greeted with a summary window like the one below.
 After checking all the settings you have made for the VM in the summary window, click the Customize Hardware button.

 View the processor settings of your macOS virtual system and enable the “Virtualize Intel VT-x or AMD-V/RVI” option from the Virtualization Engine section.

 To add the macOS Ventura ISO file to the guest system you created, in the hardware settings window, select the Use ISO Image File option on the CD/DVD (SATA) device and click Browse.

 After adding the macOS image file to the guest machine, disable the “Accelerate 3D Graphics” feature in the Display settings and close the window.

 Close the summary window of the Guest virtual PC and continue.